cognizantorb/gear360pano-docker/README.md

 # Installation

 1. Enlist this repository (or download/unzip it) onto a machine that has Docker installed.
-2. From a console, go to the root directory.
+2. From a console, go to the root directory of the enlistment.
-3. Build the docker container:
+3. Build the docker container by entering the docker build command manually or using the helper script:
     ```
-    docker build -t gear360 .
+    ./build.sh
     ```

 # Usage

 The container must be invoked with volumes for the input and output directories mapped to `/in` and `/out` respectively, plus a command line argument of either `pano` or `video` to determine which type of processing to perform.
 Other command line switches for the two modes are listed below.
+The small helper script `run.sh` can help with the syntax, but it's just a single command to invoke manually.

 ## Photos

-If the current directory has both an `input` folder with `360_0001.JPG` in it and an empty `output` folder, running
+If there's an `~/input360` folder with `360_0001.JPG` in it and an empty `~/output360` folder, running

 ```
-docker run --rm -v "input:/in" -v "output:/out" gear360 pano
+./run.sh ~/input360 ~/output360 pano
 ```

 will produce `360_0001_pano.jpg` in the output directory.
 One JPG file will be produced in the output directory for each one in the input directory.